Did you come here from a link on another website? See page bottom for latest version of this page.

 To help you pick the instructor you can work with best, you may check out instructors at the links below.
 Some women, for instance, may prefer a lady instructor rather than follow the hackneyed "ski-bunny" tradition of seeking out a male hunk super-skier model for their coach, although others will prefer the latter.
 And some men will definitely prefer a lady instructor.
 We do want to have success, whatever the goal!
 But this website is about skiing.

-Send links to other instructor index sites to
+Currently we find only the above instructor sites.
+Please send links to other instructor index sites to

 Bill Jones for addition here.